mat490/Cancer_Classifier_MLP/README.md

  ```

 ## About dataset
-The program uses the Breast Cancer dataset, which is loaded from the 'Cancer_Data.csv' file.
+The program uses a Breast Cancer Cells dataset, which is loaded from the 'Cancer_Data.csv' file.
 The dataset contains various features related to cell nuclei and a target variable indicating the diagnosis as malignant (M) or benign (B).
 The dataset was extracted from the following publication on Kaggle: https://www.kaggle.com/datasets/erdemtaha/cancer-data/data

 ### License of dataset